Eventbrite

 Eventbrite is an American live events marketplace and website.
 The service allows users to browse, create, and promote local events.
-It is free to publish unlimited events of any size on Eventbrite.
+Unlimited events of any size can be published on Eventbrite at no charge.

 Launched in 2006 and headquartered in San Francisco, Eventbrite opened their first international office in the United Kingdom in 2012.
 The company has local offices in Nashville, London, Cork, Amsterdam, Dublin, Berlin, Melbourne, Mendoza, Madrid, and São Paulo.

-The company went public on the New York Stock Exchange on September 20, 2018 under the ticker symbol EB.
+The company went public on the New York Stock Exchange on September 20, 2018, under the ticker symbol "EB".
+It was acquired and taken private by Bending Spoons in 2026.

 History

-Eventbrite was founded in 2006 by Kevin Hartz (Co-Founder and Executive Chairman) and Julia Hartz (Co-Founder and CEO) and Renaud Visage (Co-Founder and CTO).
+Eventbrite was founded in 2006 by Kevin Hartz (executive chairman), Julia Hartz (CEO), and Renaud Visage (CTO).
 The company was the first major player in this market in the US.

-Prior to his position at the company, Kevin Hartz was involved with PayPal and was the Co-Founder and CEO of Xoom Corporation, an international money transfer company.
-Julia Hartz, wife of Kevin, was raised in Santa Cruz, California.
+Prior to his position at the company, Hartz was involved with PayPal and was the co-founder and CEO of Xoom Corporation, an international money transfer company.
+His wife Julia Hartz was raised in Santa Cruz, California.
 After studying broadcasting at Pepperdine University, she became a creative executive at FX Network in Los Angeles.
 Soon after the two became engaged, she moved to the Bay Area and helped co-found Eventbrite.

 On March 18, 2011 Eventbrite raised $50 million in Series E Financing led by Tiger Global.
 On April 22, 2013, Eventbrite raised another $60 million in growth capital financing led by Tiger Global, and including T. Rowe Price.
 On March 13, 2014, Eventbrite raised a private equity round of $60 million, and on September 1, 2017, the company raised $134 million in a Series G funding round.
 This brought their total funding to $334 million.
 Previous funding involved firms including Sequoia Capital, DAG Ventures and Tenaya Capital.

 In 2016, Julia became the CEO of Eventbrite, while Kevin took the role of executive chairman.

-On February 16th 2016, Eventbrite purchased Queue Ticketing for an undisclosed sum signaling their entry into Live Music as a focus area.
+On February 16, 2016, Eventbrite purchased Queue Ticketing for an undisclosed sum, signaling their entry into live music as a focus area.
 In March 2017, Eventbrite purchased D.C.-based event tech startup Nvite for an undisclosed sum.
 On June 9, 2017 Eventbrite purchased Ticketfly from Pandora for $200 million.
 The acquisition was meant to strengthen Eventbrite's position in the live music market, but according to observers, executives were still struggling to integrate Ticketfly as of 2019.

-In January 2017 Eventbrite acquired rival Dutch company Ticketscript.
+In January 2017, Eventbrite acquired rival Dutch company Ticketscript.